 Meaning and History

-This laid the foundation for Red Cross.
-Under the influence of the ideas of Dunant, a special committee appeared in Geneva, and later (in 1864), the Geneva Convention was signed.
-This document guaranteed the inviolability of volunteers and obliged them to use the identification symbol – a red cross on a white background.
+This laid the foundation for the Red Cross.
+Under the influence of Dunant’s ideas, a special committee appeared in Geneva, and later (in 1864), the Geneva Convention was signed.
+This document guaranteed the inviolability of volunteers and obliged them to use the identification symbol—a red cross on a white background.
 This logo was developed even before the adoption of an international treaty.
 Henry Dunant himself created it in 1863.

 The emblem is essentially a modified flag of Switzerland, in which the red and white colors are reversed.
-The fact is that Dunant and four other organizers of the international conference were citizens of Switzerland.
+The fact is that Dunant and four other international conference organizers were citizens of Switzerland.
 This is how the ideological mastermind of the Red Cross expressed respect for his homeland.
 The logo has no religious meaning; it is not associated with cultural and political associations.
 It was first used to protect volunteers providing medical assistance to the military on the battlefield.
-It is now a symbol of humanitarian services, including the American branch of the international movement.
+It now symbolizes humanitarian services, including the American branch of the international movement.

-In the United States, Red Cross underwent one rebranding in 2012.
-Designers modernized the corporate identity a bit by making the logo three-dimensional and repainted the organization’s name in gray.
+In the United States, the Red Cross underwent one rebranding in 2012.
+Designers modernized the corporate identity by making the logo three-dimensional and repainting the organization’s name gray.
 It is worth noting that this badge does not replace the traditional emblem that protects volunteers.

 1881 – 2012